NuGet/docs.microsoft.com-nuget/README.md

 ## Naming

-Follow these naming conventions when referring to NuGet and related components.
+Follow these naming conventions and capitalizations when referring to NuGet and related components.

 - NuGet: refers to the technology.
 - NuGet Package Manager UI, NuGet Package Manager Console, etc.: refers to other components build on NuGet.